hovel/pybbm/docs/updates.rst

 * All topic/post/poll related forms can be overrided when custom view inherites pybbm view
 * Demo data for example projects
 * Using active markup engine when quoting posts via javascript
+* Functionality to support disabling default pybbm subscriptions and notifications and new settings: :ref:`PYBB_DISABLE_SUBSCRIPTIONS` and :ref:`PYBB_DISABLE_NOTIFICATIONS`

 0.16 -> 0.16.1
 --------------